-Sun bathed her milky white skin as she stood in the courtyard of the Roman palace, looking down upon the city, hand upon the large column.
-Screams filled the air as people scattered in all directions, running to safety.
-An explosion erupted, black plumes and smoke filling the air; the last external defence obliterated.
+Sun bathed her skin as she stood in the courtyard of the Roman palace, looking down upon the city, hand upon the large column.
+Screams filled the air as people scattered in all directions.
+An explosion erupted, black plumes and smoke everywhere; the last external defence obliterated.
 Flames licked the flimsy wooden structures, the ripe fruit of the spring harvest scattered over the ground, animals running fast.

 “Aphrodite, he is here,” said Aquila, who trembled noticeably.

-“It is time,” she said.
+“It is time,” Aphrodite said.

 “You must do as I asked.
 Once it is done, you must flee the city, for he will take no prisoners.”

 Flames erupted into the air, searing heat knocking them back.
 Both flinched, stepping back into one of the palace’s grand marble columns.
 They watched the black wall of wisps consume the gate, remnants of vaporised dust exploding in all directions.
 In the darkness, she could see the outline of the demon, his dark silhouette bringing a chill to her spine.